Aillustrate/automatic_zoom_reports/README.md

 # Automatic zoom reports
 > A tool for transcribing meeting text and summarizing it

-This tool allows you to submit a recording of a meeting to receive **a structured report** on it.
+This tool allows you to submit a recording of a meeting and receive **a structured report** on it.

-**The report contains:**
+**A report contains:**
 - keywords,
 - short summary of the meeting,
 - structured summary by the topics,
-- transcript, divided into speakers.
+- transcript, divided by speakers.

 [Here](https://docs.google.com/document/d/1C43QtDXFMCdJV6ZVYyMVURxpnjXLLphLwCgW0_AMOMs/edit?usp=sharing) you can see an example of a report.